-There is an emergency exit on the opposite side of theatre from where you came in.
+There is an emergency exit on the opposite side of theatre from where you enter.
 There are 5 rows of chairs.
-The rows are tiered.
-There is an aisle with stairs in the centre, which does not have a railing.
+The rows of seats are tiered.
+There is an aisle with stairs in the centre, and it does not have a railing.
 The first row of chairs, on the floor level, can be removed for audience members using wheelchairs.
-The space can fit about 50 seats in total.

-If you need to leave during the performance, exit through the same doors you entered through.
-The picture on the right is what the doors look like from inside the theatre.

-Depending on the show, the Front-of-House manager might ask you to wait until a certain moment to go back in, or you may not be allowed to go back in.
+The space can fit about 40 seats in total.
+If you need to leave during the show, exit through the same doors you entered.
+Depending on the show, the staff might ask you to wait until a certain moment to go back in, or you may not be allowed to go back in.